roshannoronha/dognotdog/README.md

 ### The goal of this project is to train a convolutional neural network (CNN) to accurately determine if an object is a dog or not.
 Google Colab was used to run and train this model via a Jupyter notebook.
 This project will be done in 3 stages.

 ##### 1) Implementing a basic CNN from scratch that can recognize dogs.
 The dataset is fairly large so this should not be a limitation.
-The code for this step is in the "dognotdog-untrained" folder.
+The code for this step is in the "dognotdog-basic" folder.

 ##### 2) Using the code implemented in step 1 as a starting point, use transfer learning to increase the accuracy of the dognotdog CNN.
 The code for this step is in the "dognotdog-transferlearning" folder.